leopph/sorcery/docs/README.md

 # 🪄 Sorcery 🪄

-Sorcery is my homemade game engine that I started developing during my second BSc year as a way to learn about the technologies behind video games.
-I have used it as my BSc thesis and planning to use it as my MSc thesis too.
+Sorcery is my hobby game engine that I started developing during the second year of my BSc to learn about the technologies behind video games.
+I have used it as my BSc and MSc theses.
 Generally it lacks quite a few features, mainly because I can work on it only in my free time and I also keep reworking systems forever and ever as I learn new things.
 Basically I use it to implement, integrate, and play with ideas I come across as well my own.

 ## Gallery
 Some screenshots from Sorcery's editor, Mage!